base-org/pessimism/docs/architecture/etl.markdown

 * An `ActivityState` channel with a pipeline manager
 * Ingress handler that other components can write to
 * `TransformFunc` - A processing function that performs some data translation/transformation on respective inputs
-* An `egressHandler` that stores dependencies to write to (i.e. Other pipeline components, invariant engine)
+* An `egressHandler` that stores dependencies to write to (i.e. Other pipeline components, heuristic engine)
 * A specified output data type

 #### Example Use Case(s)